 You are required to submit three letters of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.

-Your postmortem should analyze and assess your role in a project that involved degrees of creativity, collaboration and innovation.
+Your analysis should analyze and assess your role in a project that involved degrees of creativity, collaboration and innovation.
 The project you analyze could be almost any type—a performance or event, an expressive artwork, a software application or commercial product, an educational program.
 The project can be anything designed to have an impact and about which you can reflect on your experience and performance.

+All applicants whose undergraduate education was not delivered in English must submit a TOEFL score, with essay.
 Minimum total scores required for consideration are 550 (paper) /213 (computer) /80 (Internet).
 These scores do not guarantee admission.
 For more information on the TOEFL, visit the TOEFL website.